-Mixtard® is administered by injection under the skin (subcutaneously).
+Insulatard® is administered by injection under the skin (subcutaneously).
 Never inject your insulin directly into a vein or muscle.
 Always vary the sites you inject within the same region, to reduce the risk of developing lumps or skin pitting (see 5 Possible side effects).
-The best places to give yourself an injection are: the front of your waist (abdomen); your buttocks; the front of your thighs or upper arms.
-Your insulin will work more quickly if you inject it around the waist.
+The best places to give yourself an injection are: your buttocks; the front of your thighs or upper arms.